Recovery: What Is It?

 Antioxidant intake as part of a recovery strategy may also feed back into helping improve glycemic control.
-One study looking at diabetic mice found that a treatment of 10-16 weeks of an antioxidant cocktail (N-acetyl-L-cysteine, vitamin C and vitamin E) reduced blood glucose levels (measured by a glucose tolerance test).
-The study also found a significantly larger beta-cell mass in the pancreas after antioxidant supplementation, indicating increased capacity to secrete insulin.
-In humans, a study looking at antioxidant supplementation for 8 weeks showed an improvement in insulin resistance by 15%.
+One study looking at diabetic mice found that a treatment of 10-16 weeks of an antioxidant cocktail (N-acetyl-L-cysteine, vitamin C, and vitamin E) reduced blood glucose levels (measured by a glucose tolerance test).
+The study also found significantly larger beta cell mass in the pancreas after antioxidant supplementation, indicating increased capacity to secrete insulin.
+In humans, a study looking at antioxidant supplementation for eight weeks showed an improvement in insulin resistance by 15%.

-Taken together, these studies indicate that diets high in antioxidants may be protective against fatigue-generating excessive oxidative stress, and that diets which maintain stable and healthy blood glucose levels may reduce the generation of oxidative stress.
+Taken together, these studies indicate that diets high in antioxidants may be protective against fatigue-generating excessive oxidative stress and that diets that maintain stable and healthy blood glucose levels may reduce the generation of oxidative stress.

 There are countless supplements on the market, and it can be difficult to know which will aid in recovery.
 Creatine and caffeine are two that have been shown to have notable benefits on athletic performance and also impact glucose regulation: